for music synthesizers.

 Note that the VER1.2 board has the following issues:

 To match diodes, try connecting them in series with a 10k resistor across 10 to 15 volts, and measuring for identical drops across the diodes themselves.
 It would be best to use the same supply and resistor for all measurements, and try to do all measurements at the same temperature.
 Avoid handling the diodes while testing them to prevent body heat changing their temperature.
-Note: I did not do this for my module, so this is untried.
-Alternatively, you could use the diode test function present on most digital multimeters.

 If you are going to match your diodes, it would be worth the extra effort to hand-match the 10k resistors too.